Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

-Research on explainable intrusion detection systems (IDS) has also attracted considerable attention in recent years.
-Several studies have aimed to introduce AI-based intrusion detection systems with some degree of explainability. \cite{6.6} (2022) proposed a compact two-stage pipeline that uses high-performance ensembles (e.g., XGBoost) for detection and incorporates explainability to validate and reinforce decisions. \cite{6.5} (2023) proposed an explainable AI-based intrusion detection system for IoT scenarios that combines machine learning detection with SHAP-based explanations to reveal which flow-level and device-level features drive a given alert. \cite{6.71} (2023) introduced an explainable intrusion detection system (X-IDS) that enables the system to explain its decisions. \cite{6.7} (2024) proposed E-XAI, an end-to-end evaluation framework that systematically measures the effectiveness of black-box XAI techniques (particularly SHAP and LIME) in explaining the decisions of ML/DL models used in network intrusion detection.
-A review of related research was presented in \cite{6.8} (2022), which was one of the first comprehensive reviews to define explainable intrusion detection systems (X-IDS) as an independent research field, listing black-box and white-box explainability methods, stakeholder requirements (analysts vs. managers), and evaluation challenges.
+Research on explainable NIDS has also attracted considerable attention in recent years.
+Several studies have aimed to introduce AI-based NIDSs with some degree of explainability. \cite{6.6} (2022) proposed a compact two-stage pipeline that uses high-performance ensembles (e.g., XGBoost) for detection and incorporates explainability to validate and reinforce decisions. \cite{6.5} (2023) proposed an explainable AI-based NIDS for IoT scenarios that combines ML detection with SHAP-based explanations to reveal which flow-level and device-level features drive a given alert. \cite{6.71} (2023) introduces an explainable NIDS (X-NIDS) that enables the system to explain its decisions. \cite{6.7} (2024) proposed E-XAI, an end-to-end evaluation framework that systematically measures the effectiveness of black-box XAI techniques (particularly SHAP and LIME) in explaining the decisions of ML/DL models used in network intrusion detection.
+A review of related research was presented in \cite{6.8} (2022), which was one of the first comprehensive reviews to define X-NIDS as an independent research field, listing black-box and white-box explainability methods, stakeholder requirements (analysts vs. managers), and evaluation challenges.